00x29a/kimtime/README.md

 Replace "activity", "project", and "config.cfg" with the actual activity, project, and config file.
 The config file option is optional and defaults to "config.cfg".

+## Requirements

+This script requires the following:

+1. **Bash shell**: The script is written in Bash.
+Most Linux distributions come with Bash preinstalled.

+2. **cURL**: The script uses cURL to send HTTP requests.
+You can install cURL with the package manager for your Linux distribution.
+For example, on Ubuntu, you can install cURL with `sudo apt install curl`.

+3. **jq**: The script uses jq to parse JSON responses.
+You can install jq with the package manager for your Linux distribution.
+For example, on Ubuntu, you can install jq with `sudo apt install jq`.

+4. **Kimai2 API**: The script interacts with the Kimai2 API.
+You need to have access to a Kimai2 instance and an API token.

+5. **Config file**: The script reads the username, Kimai2 URL, and API token from a config file.
+You need to create this config file and provide the correct values.

 ## Configuration

 The script reads the username, Kimai2 URL, and API token from a config file.
 Here's what the config file would look like: